Neutrino mass constraints beyond linear order: cosmology dependence and systematic biases

 Fixing $b_1$ and the two tidal bias parameters improves the constraint to within 20\% of that in the linear case.
-Fixing, for example, $b_1$, $b_{\nabla^2\delta}$ and $\beta_{\nabla^2v}$ achieves a similar constraint.
+Fixing, for example, $b_1$, $\blapl$ and $\beta_{\nabla^2v}$ achieves a similar constraint.
 Because the bias parameters are so correlated, adding priors on a few of them has a significant effect on the constraints on the others and therefore on the constraint on $M_\nu$.
 Robust theoretical priors on the NLO bias parameters could potentially have a significant impact in closing the gap between these results and those derived for the linear power spectrum.
 Alternatively, measurements of the bispectrum could help reduce the uncertainty on $b_1$.

 In \cite{boyle_understanding_2019}, we showed that future CMB lensing data will add little to the combined constraints on the neutrino mass from large-scale structure measurements.
 However, as the NLO constraints are weakened, it is likely that the relative contribution from CMB lensing will be more substantial.
 The CMB lensing power spectrum is a function of the total matter power spectrum (including neutrino perturbations) and therefore measurements are unencumbered by the new galaxy power spectrum parameters introduced.